philips-labs/terraform-provider-unleash/docs/resources/feature_v2.md

 page_title: "unleash_feature_v2 Resource - terraform-provider-unleash"
 subcategory: ""
 description: |-
-  (Experimental) Provides a resource for managing unleash features with variants and environment strategies.
+  (Experimental) Provides a resource for managing unleash features with variants and environment strategies all in a single resource.
 ---

 # unleash_feature_v2 (Resource)

-(Experimental) Provides a resource for managing unleash features with variants and environment strategies.
+(Experimental) Provides a resource for managing unleash features with variants and environment strategies all in a single resource.

 ## Example Usage